 Bogle explains the difference between speculation and investment and warns investors against speculation.
 Bogle offers a simple overview of his philosophy through 10 Simple Rules of “Common Sense Investing.”

-A great resource for ordinary people who want to explore value investing.
+It is a great resource for ordinary people who want to explore value investing.
 Buffett recommended Clash of Cultures in his 2012 Letter to Shareholders.
-One reason why Buffett recommends Clash is that Bogle distrusts the investment industry and encourages readers to be skeptical of analysts.
+Buffett recommends Clash of Cultures because Bogle distrusts the investment industry and encourages readers to be skeptical of analysts.

-If you want to learn how to detect important information in earnings calls, interviews, and press releases this book could be a useful tool.
+If you want to learn how to detect important information in earnings calls, interviews, and press releases, this book could be useful.
 Buffett recommends Investing Between the Lines in his 2012 Berkshire Hathaway shareholder letter.

-Thus, Limping on Water exposes some of Buffett’s ideas on corporate leadership and entrepreneurship.
+Thus, Limping on Water exposes some of Buffett’s corporate leadership and entrepreneurship ideas.
 If you are looking for a description of Buffett’s idea of a good CEO, Limping on Water could provide it.

 Shoe Dog reveals Buffett’s thoughts on branding and consumer products because it is a memoir of Phil Knight.
-Knight was the co-founder of Nike one of the world’s most successful and recognizable brands.
+Knight co-founded Nike, one of the world’s most successful and recognizable brands.

 If you want to learn what Buffett looks for in brands, Shoe Dog could be a valuable resource.

-Buffett loves what he describes as a “wonderful book,” because Sched exposes the hypocrisy of Wall Street.
-The title refers to the fact that most Wall Street traders and bankers do not own yachts or Rolls Royces.
+Buffett loves what he describes as a “wonderful book” because Sched exposes the hypocrisy of Wall Street.
+The title refers to the fact that most Wall Street traders and bankers do not own yachts or Rolls Royce.

 Buffett distrusts Wall Street and investment professionals in general.
-Where are the Customers Yachts, shows that Buffett’s distrust of finance and Wall Street is well placed.
+Where Are the Customers Yachts shows Buffett’s distrust of finance, and Wall Street is well placed.

 The Little Book of Common Sense Investing is a great resource for ordinary investors because it offers a set of simple value investing principles.
 Buffett believes The Little Book is a great resource for novice investors and ordinary people entering the markets.

-Those seeking a basic guide to value investing that has Buffett’s stamp of approval need to read The Little Book of Common Sense Investing.
+Those seeking a basic guide to value investing with Buffett’s stamp of approval need to read The Little Book of Common Sense Investing.